simonchung87/simonchung87/README.md

 </a>
 </p>

 Hello, vistors!
 This is Simon Chung.
-I came from a beautiful island in Asia called Taiwan🇹🇼, now living in San Diego🇺🇸.
+I came from a beautiful island in Asia called Taiwan, now living in San Diego.

 I am currently a graduate student in UCSD studying Statistics.
 Dedicated to be a Data Scientist.